speed47/spectre-meltdown-checker/DEVELOPMENT.md

 - **Handle `--paranoid` and `--vmm`** when the CVE has stricter mitigation tiers or VMM-specific aspects (see "Cross-Cutting Features" above).
 - **Keep JSON output in sync** - when adding new `cap_*` variables, add them to `_build_json_cpu()` in `src/libs/250_output_emitters.sh` (see Step 2 JSON note above).
 Per-CVE fields are handled automatically.
 - **All indentation must use 4 spaces** (CI enforces this via `fmt-check`; the vim modeline `et` enables expandtab).
+- **Guard arch-specific checks with `is_arm64_kernel`/`is_x86_kernel`** - kernel image strings, kconfig symbols, and System.map functions are architecture-specific.
+Use the helpers from `src/libs/365_kernel_arch.sh` to avoid searching for irrelevant symbols and to select correct verdict messages.
+Never use `cpu_vendor` to branch on architecture in Phase 2/4 — it reflects the host, not the target kernel being inspected.
 - **Stay POSIX-compatible** - no bashisms, no GNU-only flags in portable code paths.

 ## Function documentation headers